ntorbeck/LFG/README.md

 #### Character Creator:
 12. char_gen.html
-    - Modified from Survey, uses SQLite for the database.
+    - Modified from my CS50 Survey project, uses SQLite for the database.
     - Shows a form that allows you to quickly create a character.
       - It currently only supports 5th edition characters.
     - Clicking submit inserts your character into the characters table(if you have provided all required information).